 Just Opened London’s ‘Best of’ series covers a combination of recently opened venues and established London favourites, to make sure you get the full lowdown on where to spend your time and hard-earned cash.

 Words: Nancy Smallwood

-London is home to a more than ample selection of quality yet affordable grub, so you can enjoy a night out without emptying your wallet.
-From pizza to South Indian curries, here’s our pick of the best cheap and cheerful restaurants in London…
+London is home to a more than ample selection of restaurants that are great value.
+From pizza to South Indian curries, here’s our pick of the best…

 The 6 mile stretch of Green Lanes that snakes its way through north London is absolutely heaving with great Turkish grills, so much so that the only problem is deciding which one to go for.
 Gökyüzü, however, wins out time and time again for its collection of stonking charcoal-grilled kebabs, lahmacuns and fresh mezze.
 Pides are loaded with spiced lamb fresh from their in-house pizza oven, while the chargrilled sharing platters are dangerously large, virtually guaranteeing the meat sweats.

 A word of warning: portion sizes can be overwhelming, so if you go, go empty, and ideally in a large group.
 Remember – you’re playing the long game, which means you must fight off at all costs the temptation to fill up on their warm, pillowy soft bread and dips.